Enrollment Documents: click here

 Optional Academic Time:

-HP’s academic day extends beyond instructional hours on regular days to include an additional hour from 2:30 p.m. to 4:30 p.m. reserved for other academic activities, including homework support, tutoring, workshops, enrichment opportunities, college and career support (ACT/SAT prep, College and Scholarship Applications), senior internships with local area businesses, and AP lab work.
-HP’s innovative schedule makes provision for students to receive remedial and enrichment opportunities to the start of the school day.
+Highland Prep’s academic day extends beyond instructional hours on regular days to include an additional hour from 2:30 p.m. to 4:30 p.m. reserved for other academic activities, including homework support, tutoring, workshops, enrichment opportunities, college and career support (ACT/SAT prep, College and Scholarship Applications), senior internships with local area businesses, and AP lab work.
+Highland Prep’s innovative schedule makes provision for students to receive remedial and enrichment opportunities to the start of the school day.